This post may contain affiliate links. Please see our disclosure policy for more details.

 How to Prep Zucchini and Corn

 Use a food processor with a grating attachment or a box grater to shred the zucchini.
-If using the latter, be sure to use the side with the larger round holes to get coarsely shredded zucchini.
+If using a box grater, choose the side with larger round holes to get coarsely shredded zucchini—perfect for these fritters.

-Next, you need to squeeze out as much excess water as you can from the zucchini.
+Next, you need to squeeze out as much excess water as you can from the zucchini to keep these baby corn fritters crispy.

 - Place shredded zucchini in the center of a clean kitchen towel or cheesecloth.